 Trainees and staff are expected to value and respect collaboration, teamwork, effective conflict processes, self-awareness, and openness to learning.
 Self-reflection and interpersonal dialogue are highly valued aspects of our training.
 Supervisors and seminar facilitators encourage, but never require, self-disclosure of personal information.

-Our staff includes clinical psychologists, counseling psychologists, clinical social workers, psychiatrists, and a psychiatric nurse practitioner.
+Our staff includes clinical psychologists, counseling psychologists, and clinical social workers.
 The diverse theoretical approaches utilized by staff enrich our work while our shared awareness of developmental issues and of brief therapy provide common ground.

 For more information about a specific training program, please see the navigation list below.